Class 9 Hazmat During Transportation

 In fact, some US drivers go near waterways when transporting marine pollutants.

 Say that an accident took place and your truck needed up in a river or lake.
 Attendees would have to know that the shipment featured pollutants.
 This way, authorities could take the correct actions.
-First check DOT Clearinghouse Enforcement.
+First, check DOT Clearinghouse Enforcement.

 What Are the 9 Hazardous Material Classes?
+In Hazmat Classes

 Should I Get a Class 9 Hazmat Certification?